-Natural Start Preschool at South Bellevue Community Center is one of a small but growing number of nature based preschools in the United States, and the only one of its kind on the Eastside.
+Natural Start Preschool at the South Bellevue Community Center is one of a growing number of nature-based preschools in the United States, and the only one of its kind on the Eastside.
 What makes these preschools unique is their overarching focus on introducing young children to the world of nature and incorporating age-appropriate environmental education methodologies into a traditional preschool curriculum.

 Ken Finch, the founder of Green Hearts Institute for Nature in Childhood, described the many benefits of nature-focused preschools in the following excerpt from his article, “What is a Nature Preschool?”